 For those of you who are freehand artists and illustrators, you may find yourselves working with brush strokes and pen tools more frequently than someone like me who does logos and branding.
 Sometimes the default options just won’t do though, so in this tutorial I’ll be demonstrating how to create custom brushes in Inkscape and use them in your work.

 The following is a written overview of the steps taken to create your own brushes.
-For a more in-depth lesson with step-by-step instructions, be sure to check out the video tutorial at the top of the page.
+For a more in-depth lesson with step-by-step instructions, be sure to check out the video tutorial below:

 Create Custom Brushes in Inkscape